Synthwave Shader: How it Works

 - It calculates the vertex's position in world space by transforming the local vertex position (

-. - The resulting
+VERTEX) using the object'sMODEL_MATRIX. - The resulting

-variable.
+world_posis passed to the fragment shader via avaryingvariable.
 This allows the fragment shader to know the exact world location of the pixel it's currently processing.

-Grid Line Function (filtered_grid
+Grid Line Function (filtered_grid)

 float filtered_grid(float coord, float spacing, float thickness) {